 If you still see this message after clicking the link, then your browser settings are likely set to not allow cookies.
 Please try enabling cookies.
 You can find instructions at https://www.whatismybrowser.com/guides/how-to-enable-cookies/auto.

 Additional race information can be found at https://marineshelpingheroes.org/5k-challenge.

-The Marines Helping Heroes 5k Challenge has gone VIRTUAL.
-It remains a fundraising event.
-The event was created by Marines Helping Heroes Foundation and the Anne Arundel County Detachment of the MARINE CORPS LEAGUE to support our local military and veterans.
-Funds raised will benefit our local military, veterans, the Semper Fi Fund and Treat NOW.
+The Marines Helping Heroes 5k Challenge is back as an in-person fundraising event, and due to the popularity of last year’s virtual event, you can once again RUN FROM HOME.
+This new hybrid event was created by Marines Helping Heroes Foundation and the Anne Arundel County Detachment of the MARINE CORPS LEAGUE to support our local military and veterans.
+Funds raised will benefit our local military, veterans, the Semper Fi & America's Fund and Treat NOW.
 Information regarding these two great organizations can be found at https://SemperFiFund.org and https://TreatNOW.org

 Marines pride themselves on fitness and place a great emphasis on overall conditioning.
 This event consists of a 5K run with optional push-up and sit-up challenges.
 The Challenge is designed to replicate the US Marine Corps Physical Fitness Test.

 The Marines Helping Heroes Foundation is an IRS non-profit 501(c)3 charitable organization.
 Your donation may be tax deductible.
 For additional information regarding the foundation, please visit our website at https://MarinesHelpingHeroes.org